IniMoffat/AIChatBot/README.md

 Course Code: CPE593

 Aim of Project: To design an AI Powered Chatbot that uses face recognition for authorization.
 The chatbot will be prompted using voice commands and provide responses as audio and text.

+Project Location in repository: IniMoffats_Vid_Chatbot_Assignment\venv\MoffatsChatBot.py